Mark-MDO47/ArduinoClass/02_PersistenceOfVision/README.md

 If you haven't used FastLED with your Arduino IDE before you will probably need to load the library.
 This is easy!
 First start the Library Manager<br>
 ![alt text](https://github.com/Mark-MDO47/ArduinoClass/blob/master/99_Resources/Images/IDE_ManageLibraries.png "Image of IDE starting Library Manager")

-If FastLED is not installed, install it.
-Install the library that says "By Daniel Garcia".
+If FastLED is not installed, install the library that says "By Daniel Garcia".
 It is OK if there are several libraries that say something about FastLED, but be sure that the one by Daniel Garcia is installed too.

 Below is a picture showing FastLED library **needs to be** installed<br>
 ![alt text](https://github.com/Mark-MDO47/ArduinoClass/blob/master/99_Resources/Images/IDE_FastLED_needsInstall.png "Image of Library Manager showing FastLED needs to be installed")